rustyshakelford2/LavaFurnace/readme.txt

 *Note*
 Contact your system admin for your lavafurnce building requirements.

+Version 1.4 allows admins to set custom per item cook times for each player.
+Simply use the provided command either in the in game chat or inside the server console (must be enabled in config).

 (Optional)
 Version 1.35 allows production chests to be placed closer to the furnace block if belt blocks are set to 0 in the config(ie. turned off)